aws-samples/chatops-slack/README.md

     - CheckBuildStatus AWS Lambda creates a custom payload with detailed failure information.
     - CheckBuildStatus AWS Lambda publishes the custom payload to an Amazon SNS topic.
 6. Notification System:
-    - Amazon SNS forwards the payload to AWS Chatbot for Slack integration.
+    - Amazon SNS forwards the payload to Amazon Q Developer in chat applications for Slack integration.
 7. Slack Integration:
-    - AWS Chatbot posts a notification in the designated Slack channel.
+    - Amazon Q Developer in chat applications posts a notification in the designated Slack channel.
 8. Approval Process:
     - Approvers review the failure details in the Slack notification.
     - Approvers can initiate approval using the "Approve" button in Slack.